tbroadley/webgl-lessons/README.txt

  * Firefox: set the security.fileuri.strict_origin_policy setting in
    about: config to "false".

- * Chrome: use the the --allow-file-access-from-files and --disable-web-security switches command-line options (ideally just the first).
+ * Chrome: use the --allow-file-access-from-files and --disable-web-security switches command-line options (ideally just the first).
 If you're using a Mac, Stuart Carnie has written a convenient application bundle for this here: